jneen/ixl-prototype/README.md

 ## Ixl Language Prototype [![Build Status](https://travis-ci.org/jayferd/ixl-prototype.png)](https://travis-ci.org/jayferd/ixl-prototype)

-Ixl is a stream-oriented language that works especially well in a REPL.
+Ixl is a general-purpose scripting language that works especially well in a REPL.
 It will be the scripting language of a new editor called IX.

 ### Example Programs